How to Create a Stopwatch Using HTML, CSS, and JavaScript

 }

-In the CSS code above, we apply some basic styling to the stopwatch elements.
+Apply basic styling to the stopwatch elements in the CSS code above.
 Feel free to customize the styles to match your preferences.

 Now, let's add JavaScript code to make our stopwatch functional.
 We'll use the Date object to track the elapsed time.
 Here's an example of the JavaScript code: